-If I’m being totally honest, there’s really no luck involved.
+If I'm being totally honest, there’s really no luck involved.
 I have a tomato dealer named Laurel that I get plants from every year.
-Then, I go to Whole Foods Market and local farm stands to supplement my supply.
+Then, I go to Whole Foods and local farm stands to supplement my tomato supply.

-This Homemade Tomato Soup freezes really well, so be sure to make a batch or three to freeze.
-Then, you’ll be able to enjoy the fresh tomato flavor even when summer is long gone.
+This Homemade Tomato Soup freezes really well, so be sure to make a batch or three to pop in the freezer.
+Then, you'll be able to enjoy the fresh tomato flavor even when summer is long gone.

 HOMEMADE TOMATO SOUP